Mosula7/MLE/README.md

 # MLE project for IRIS Dataset
-The project consists of three main parts:
-* Data processing
-* Model training
-* Inference

-In the repository you will also find some other files:
+In the directory includes the following files:
 * **IMPORTANT** create .env file.
 In this file you should have `CONF_PATH=settings.json`

 * .gitignore - I'm not uploading model files, inference/prediction csvs, pycache and notebooks used for testing.
 (I did incude a data folder as specifed in the homework)
 * requirements.txt - all the dependencies needed
 * settings.json - almsot all the values that would need to be hard coded, for example: test set ratio, random state, learning rate, names of inferance datasets, etc.

+The project consists of three main parts:
-## Data
+* Data processing
-This folder includes train test split data.
-I'm using test dataset for inferance and model evaluation after training, because the dataset is already extremly small.
-You can add extra inference X, y data in this folder, update names of datasets in the settings.json file ("X" and "y" in the inference part) and the inference would be ran on that dataset
+* Model training
+* Inference

 ## Data Processing
 To run the script in the terminal locally, if you want to get different data folders, than what's already uploaded